 Sun protection is essential following both dermabrasion and microdermabrasion.
 You’ll most likely be told to avoid any sun exposure in the first few days or week after dermabrasion and to wear sunscreen if you do go out in the sun after that.

 Schedule a Consultation

 A consultation is a must before either microdermabrasion or dermabrasion.
 Our staff at Bitar Cosmetic Surgery Institute can review your specific concerns and let you know which treatment is best for you.
-Call 703.257.6000 to schedule a consultation in Manassas and 703.206.0506 for our Fairfax office.
+Call 703.257.6000 to schedule a consultation.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.